jaedin-johnson/robotics_portfolio/README.md

 Role: Notebook

 ### Description of the bot:
-Our robot, Burnout, will have a simple chassis, with one wheel attatched to the front and two in back.
+My group's robot, Burnout, will have a simple chassis, with one wheel attatched to the front and two in back.
 It will inlcude four motors in each corner of the frame.
 A scoop will be secured to the front with the goal of moving and carrying small objects.
 With our straightforward design, we hope to create a robot that prioritizes speed without sacrificing maneuverability or turning radius through and around obstacles.
 <!--Inspiration: https://www.vexforum.com/t/vex-racing-competition/78012-->

 ### Tank drive to move the robot: